Geraldand/2026SpringStat2-Cycle3/README.md

 Furthermore, our exploratory analysis incorporating "Binge Drinking" reveals a clear risk escalator effect.
 While the normal baseline group has a low smoking rate, the comorbidity group (students experiencing both sadness and binge drinking) exhibits a smoking rate that skyrockets to **54.8%**.
 Additionally, an anatomical breakdown of the student smoking population reveals that pure smokers account for only 20.1%, meaning that **79.9%** of adolescent smokers carry invisible burdens of psychological distress or alcohol abuse.
 These behaviors serve as a critical "beacon" reflecting underlying psychological trauma rather than mere disciplinary issues.

-*⚠️ Statistical Disclaimer: As this is an observational study, these results confirm a robust statistical association between adolescent psychological distress, substance abuse, and tobacco use, but do not imply causality.*
+*Statistical Disclaimer: As this is an observational study, these results confirm a robust statistical association between adolescent psychological distress, substance abuse, and tobacco use, but do not imply causality.*

 ---